 Quill is a web-based tool that provides personalized, interactive grammar lessons for middle school students.
 Coders helped improve the experience of students and teachers through several new features and bug fixes.
 Read the full story of the 18 coders who helped Quill here.

-NEMS, a mobile app to locate the nearest non-emergency ambulance service, was built to showcase open data and health services in the NYC community.
+NEMS is a mobile application that allows users to locate the nearest non-emergency ambulance service.
+NEMS was built at Coder Day of Service to showcase the possibilities of open data and health services in the NYC community.